 This does not limit the possibility of other sanctions being imposed should the situation warrant.
 All financial costs incurred as a result of breaking a residence regulation will be billed to the account of the student(s) involved.
-Should students move out of residence prior to being adjudicated for alleged misconduct, the Department of Residence reserves the right to forward cases to the appropriate University departments (i.e. Campus Security Services and/or the Manager, Student Affairs) to have cases investigated/adjudicated.
+Should students move out of residence prior to being adjudicated for alleged misconduct, the Department of Residence reserves the right to forward cases to the appropriate University departments (i.e. Campus Security Services and/or the Office of Student Affairs) to have cases investigated/adjudicated.

 All sanctions are considered to be in effect once the student(s) has been notified verbally during their conduct meeting.
 Should a student fail to attend the meeting, a decision will be made and a sanction imposed in their absence.
 Students will receive an email to their Brock account outlining the infraction and sanctions associated.
 In cases of suspension or eviction from residence, a written letter confirming the details of the sanction will be sent via the North and South Service Desks.
 All sanctions are in effect whether or not a student has read their email and/or picked up this written confirmation.
 Letters must be picked up within 1 week of notification that the letter is available for pick up.

 The following may occur as a consequence of breaking residence rules:

 Verbal warnings are used by Residence Life staff (RLS) to indicate to students what policy has been violated and the consequences should the behaviour be repeated.
 Verbal warnings will not be given for Level 3 infractions and are typically only given prior to Fall Reading Week.

 The purpose of the written warning is to ensure that students are aware of their own questionable or inappropriate behaviour.
 A written warning is written communication given to the student(s) involved in the incident(s).
 It will indicate the number of points assessed for the infraction(s).